Is the leather Top Grain?

-- Bonded leather, Matched leather, Eco/Recycled/Performance/Faux leather, Bi-cast leather, Vinyl, and Split leather (which is the slice taken from the back of the Top-Grain) are never used on our furniture as these are not suitable for use with high quality made leather furniture because they can crack, split, peel and change colors in a short amount of time.
+- What is NOT used on our furniture is: Bonded leather, Matched leather, Married leather, Eco/Recycled/Performance/Faux leather, Bi-cast leather, Vinyl, and Split leather (which is the slice taken from the back of the Top-Grain).
+These are never used on our furniture as these are not suitable for use with high quality made leather furniture because they can crack, split, peel and change colors in a short amount of time.

 - Yes, all of our furniture is covered entirely with top grain leather.